Singapore Health Minister says 15,000-20,000 COVID-19 cases within expectation | Health

 - Singapore

-Singapore reported 10,505 new COVID-19 cases on Saturday, the fourth time this week that daily infections have exceeded the 10,000 mark.
+On Saturday, Singapore reported 10,505 new COVID-19 cases, the fourth time this week that daily infections have exceeded the 10,000 mark.
 It also reported eight deaths linked to the virus.

 ''Omicron is highly transmissible so reaching 15,000-20,000 or more is something within our expectations.
 So far, it's been that.
 It's been staying around 10,000 for some days, which gives us some comfort,'' Channel News Asia quoted Health Minister Ong Ye Kung as saying on Saturday.